Choice Literacy Book Club

-Ruth Ayres is the Editor-in-Chief of the Choice Literacy site and director of The Lead Learners Consortium in northern Indiana.
-Ruth’s background includes work as a middle and high school language arts and science teacher, a k-12 instructional coach, and writing books, articles, and lots of blog posts.
-She wrote Enticing Hard-to-Reach Writers (Stenhouse, 2019) and other books.
-When not writing professionally, Ruth collects stories of adoption, faith and whimsy.
+Ruth Ayres is the editor in chief of the Choice Literacy site and director of The Lead Learners Consortium in northern Indiana.
+Ruth’s background includes work as a middle and high school language arts and science teacher, and as a K-12 instructional coach, and writing books, articles, and lots of blog posts.
+She has written Enticing Hard-to-Reach Writers (Stenhouse, 2017) and other books.
+When not writing professionally, Ruth collects stories of adoption, faith, and whimsy.
 You can follow her at Ruth Ayres Writes or @ruth_ayres on Twitter or Instagram.

 Christy Rush-Levine has been a middle school language arts teacher since 2000, a Choice Literacy contributor since 2014, and a college instructor since 2017.
 She lives and works in a suburb of Chicago.
 Christy blogs at interstice: not the lines; the spaces between.
 She can be found on Twitter (@CRushLevine) and Instagram (@rushreads and @rushcl).

 Find out how to join the Choice Literacy Book Club.
 Don't miss the printable bookmarks!

 Gwen Blumberg selected When Stars Are Scattered by Victoria Jamieson and Omar Mohamed as the Choice Literacy Book Club selection.

 Stephanie Affinito selected Apple and Magnolia by Laura Gehl and Patricia Metola as the Choice Literacy Book Club selection.

 Kate Mills and Tara Barnett selected The Proudest Blue: A Story of Hijab and Family by Ibtihaj Muhammad with K.K.
 Ali and art by Hatem Aly as the Choice Literacy Book Club selection.